praisetompane/computation_and_information/README.md

 # My programming reference.

-## A collection of notes, examples and tutorials on various programming languages I have gone through since starting to learn Programming and Computer Science.
+## A collection of notes, examples and tutorials on various programming languages, frameworks and tools that I have gone through since starting to learn Programming and Computer Science.